VMLYR/Drupal-KIT/readme.md

    up Advanced Aggregation for production instances, default metatags for global and Node pages, XML Sitemap defaults, disabling anonymous user registration, etc.
- - _Kastoro_ – This profile builds off of the _Profilo_ profile, but is
+ - _Blackbird_ – This profile builds off of the _Biplane_ profile, but is
  a little more opinionated.
 It includes helpful Paragraph components, Image Styles, Media implementations, among a slew of additional configuration.
-To get the full use of the additional components, make sure to run `fin/init-theme` and generate a new theme off of the "Denim" theme option.
+To get the full use of the additional components, make sure to run `fin kit/theme` and generate a new theme off of the "Blackbird" option of the same name.

 ### Multi-environment configuration and development

-Multi-environment configuration is pre-configured as part of the distribution via the default `settings.php` file and the _Profilo_ and _Kastoro_ profiles.
+Multi-environment configuration is pre-configured as part of the distribution via the default `settings.php` file and the _Biplane_ and _Blackbird_ profiles.

 #### Environments + _Settings.php_ file
 The each site's default `settings.php file` includes the